pascalbartschi/pascalbartschi/README.md

 ### 🔬 About Me
-- 🎓 Master's student at ETH Zurich, specializing in machine learning for scientific applications
+- 🎓 Master's student of Computational Biology at ETH Zurich, specializing in machine learning for scientific applications
 - 🧠 Interested in deep learning, probabilistic modeling, and neural operators applied to real-world data
 - 🚑 Passionate about leveraging ML to tackle challenges in healthcare and the life sciences